mayra-cabrera/mayra-cabrera.github.io/_posts/2015-07-12-block-parameters.markdown

 {% endhighlight %}

-The semicolon, followed by x, indicates that the block needs its own x, **unrelated to any x that may have been created already in the scope outside the block**.
-In the example, we assign to x inside the block, but these assignments don’t affect the x that existed already.
-The output shows that the original x survives:
+The semicolon, followed by `x`, indicates that the block needs its own `x`, **unrelated to any x that may have been created already in the scope outside the block**.
+In the example, we assign to x inside the block, but these assignments don’t affect the `x` that existed already.
+The output shows that the original `x` survives:

 {% highlight ruby %}
     x in the block is now 0